ompl/ompl/doc/markdown/multiLevelPlanningTutorial.md

   vertex level
 - `getState()`, returns a state in the original configuration space (this way the behavior is the same as for the classical PlannerData class).

+You can use this in your code in the following way:

 ~~~{.cpp}
 #include <ompl/geometric/planners/multilevel/datastructures/PlannerDataVertexAnnotated.h>